MarcoHassan/AWS-server-/README.md

 In this section we are going to explain the set up of a python scrript that automatically imports  all the tweets in a given lanaguage releting to a specific topic the user can choose when running the script.

-Before dwelling on the details notice that our code heavily relies on the twython package available on github and copied in the current repository.
+Before delving on the details notice that our code heavily relies on the twython package available on github and copied in the current repository.

 Moreover pieces of code are referenced from:
 _________________________________________________